Are you looking for ideas to add more attendee participation to your events? Here are some ideas for activities you can adapt to suit your objectives.

 If you have the outdoor space, you can create obstacles, hideouts, or higher towers for attendees, and teammates must strategize how to achieve the goal.

 You can also scale this down as an indoor activity for smaller events.
 For trade show booths, you could create mini-games.
 These could include a laser target practice range and a scoreboard that attendees can keep returning to check on where they are placed.
 You can also offer prizes for the winners to drive more attendees to your booth.

 Adult Ball Pit

-Incorporate trending event technology into your participatory events by using virtual reality headsets (or provide a cardboard headset they can use their smartphone with) and transport attendees anywhere to play games or enter a virtual world.
+Incorporate trending technology into your participatory activities at events using virtual reality headsets (or provide a cardboard headset with which they can use their smartphone) and transport attendees anywhere to play games or enter a virtual world.

-Games that encourage competition tend to do well with attendees and act as icebreakers to get the adrenaline pumping.
-You could also create a leaderboard, tournament or have an area for people to place their bets on who they think will win so that more attendees can get involved.
-Having sponsor branded cars would also be a quirky opportunity to include in your sponsorship package.
+Games that encourage competition do well with attendees and act as icebreakers to get the adrenaline pumping.
+You could also create a leaderboard or tournament.
+Alternatively, have an area for people to place their bets on who they think will win so that more attendees can get involved.
+Sponsor-branded cars would also be a quirky opportunity to include in your sponsorship package.

 Participatory activities are necessary for your events, no matter how big or small they are.
 You want as many people as possible to leave your event happy.
 Well-thought-out, creative activities add a fun factor and also get people talking.
 Even today, word of mouth is still one of the most effective ways to promote an event or conference.

 Don’t forget to look at how you can add a branding or sponsored element to make the most of the activity.
 Maximize social media postings from excited participants at the event.